furkanaksit/university-numerical-analysis/README.md

 ----
- Update: Project is missing interpolation, regression, taylor series to calculate higher degree derivatives and parser to parse from function form to matrix form for solving linear equations
+ Update: Taylor series to calculate higher degree derivatives and parser to parse from function form to matrix form for solving linear equations

  Update2: func method to calculate the value of a function has some problems with parser. it needs further developement, better regex pattern and a simple UI